Data Privacy at Varndean

 What information do we collect about you?

 We collect information from you when you apply to study at Varndean College and it is updated where necessary during the enrolment process.
-The information we collect includes your name, address, contact details, date of birth and previous education.
+The information we collect includes your name, address, contact details, date of birth, country of origin, qualifications and previous education.
 We will also take your photograph for security purposes, and will keep a record of emergency and medical contact details.
-We may also obtain information about you from your previous educational providers and local authorities that will help us support you while you are studying with us.

 This type of information will not be shared with anyone outside of the college without obtaining your consent unless required or permitted by law.